 During the term of his employment, Mr. Perlman's annual base salary will be \$175,000.
 In addition, he will be eligible for an annual bonus in an amount to be determined by the board of directors, and will receive \$5,000 at the end of each quarter as an advance for such bonus.
 The Company will grant Mr. Perlman options to purchase (i) 70,000 shares of common stock at an exercise price of \$0.01 (vesting over three years from the date of this offering, with the first portion vesting on the first anniversary of the consummation of this offering) and (ii) 90,000 shares of common stock at an exercise price of \$5.50 (vesting over four years from the effective date of the employment agreement with the first portion vesting on the first anniversary of the effective date).
-The foregoing options are included within the options to purchase 3,588,054 shares of common stock issuable to management in connection with this offering (of which 2,852,000 shares have been allocated as of the date hereof).
+The foregoing options are included within the 3,588,054 options issuable in connection with this offering, of which 2,812,000 shares have been granted as management options as of the date hereof and 40,000 shares will be granted as a charitable donation.